megan1103/pands-project/README.md

 ```
 ### Visualization
 > #### *Scatter Plot*
 <p align="justify">To better understand the dataset, different plots were used to analyse the comparison between various species based on sepal and petal measurements.
 Looking firstly at sepal length and width, the scatter plot shows that the Setosa spcies has a smaller sepal length but higher width while Virginica is the opposite having a larger sepal length then width.
 The Versicolor species lies in the middle between the two other species.
 From the scatter plot we can also tell that there is a high correlation between sepal lebth and weidth for Setosa flowers.In comparison, there is less correlation between the measures for both Vericolor and Virginica, where the data points are more spread out.
 The second scatter plot replaces sepal with petal data points and again there is a correlation between petal length and width for the Setosa flowers.
-There is also a slight correlation for Versicolor flowers though the data points aren't as densly populated as the Setosa flowers.  <br/></p>
+There is also a slight correlation for Versicolor flowers though the data points aren't as densly populated as the Setosa flowers.
+From the scatter plots, there is not a large overlap of data points between Setosa flowers and the other species for petal measurements.  <br/></p>

 ```python
  sns.scatterplot(iris_data['sepal_length'],iris_data['sepal_width'],hue =iris_data['species'],s=50)